Metropolitan Council137 matters

 Attachments

-- PassedResolutionA resolution accepting the terms of a cooperative purchasing master agreement for marine equipment and supplies for the Metropolitan Nashville Police Department.
+- PassedResolutionA resolution accepting the terms of a cooperative purchasing master agreement with Miovision Technologies, Inc., for public safety software for the Department of General Services.

 Attachments